djvill/APLS/doc/layer-reference/typology.md

 ### Layers by project

-{% include layer-table.html property="project" categories="(none),syntax,lexicon,timing,phonology,imported,temp,testing" no_caps=true %}
+{% include layer-table.html property="project" categories="(none),syntax,lexicon,timing,phonology,imported,temp" no_caps=true %}

 {: .note .no-collapse }
-> Layers in the "temp" and "testing" projects aren't meaningful for end-users, so the other "layers by property" tables on this page omit these layers.
+> Layers in the "temp" project isn't meaningful for end-users, so the other "layers by property" tables on this page omit these layers.